-Rivendell as it is fondly known, will be opened to the public showcasing the first large scale flower show for the Inner West Sydney community.
-Bringing together displays and show gardens from up and coming floral designers and gardening personalities, the Rivendell Flower Show will allow the public to view spectacular displays and evoke an elegant mix of floral artistry, styling and design amidst the beautiful architecture of the estate grounds.
+Rivendell, as it is fondly known, is opened to the public during this weekend showcasing our large scale flower show for the Inner West Community.
+Bringing together floral displays and show gardens from community organisations, educational institutions, up and coming floral designers and gardening personalities, the Rivendell Flower Show allows the public to view spectacular displays and evokes an elegant mix of floral artistry, styling and design amidst the beautiful architecture of the estate grounds.

 The Department of Geriatric Medicine at Concord Hospital cares for older people throughout the inner-west areas of Sydney, focusing on older people with multiple or complex medical problems and care needs.

 All funds raised for the Rivendell Flower Show goes towards Concord Hospital's Department of Geriatric Medicine and the Ageing and Alzheimer's Institute.